robh007/terraform-provider-aws/website/docs/d/route53_resolver_endpoint.html.markdown

 # Data Source: aws_route53_resolver_endpoint

-`aws_route53_resolver_endpoint` provides details about a specific Route 53 Delegation Set.
+`aws_route53_resolver_endpoint` provides details about a specific Route53 Resolver Endpoint.

 This data source allows to find a list of IPaddresses associated with a specific Route53 Resolver Endpoint.